Ahmed-Shoushaa/GoLangApp-Docker-Helm-Jenkins-/README.md

 To build the Go app and create a Docker image, follow these steps:

-1. Install Docker on your machine.
-2. cd to the Dockerfile location
+1. cd to the Dockerfile location in the **code-with-Dockerfile** directory

-3. Run the following command to build the Docker image locally:
+2. Run the following command to build the Docker image locally:

 ```bash
 docker build -t your-dockerhub-username/goapp .
 ```
    Replace your-dockerhub-username with your Docker Hub username.

-4. After a successful build, you can push the Docker image to Docker Hub:
+3. After a successful build, you can push the Docker image to Docker Hub:
 ```bash
 docker push your-dockerhub-username/goapp
 ```